rudderlabs/rudderstack-docs/destinations/clevertap.md

 ## Page

-The `page` call allows you the web page that a user is viewing, along with its associated properties.
+The `page` call allows you to record information whenever a user sees a web page, along with its associated properties.

-When you send a `page` event , RudderStack sends that event to CleverTap as a Web Page Viewed `Page Name` event.
+When you send a `page` event , RudderStack sends that event to CleverTap as a **"Web Page Viewed `Page Name`** event.

 An example of a `page` call is shown below: